 In 1820, under the reign of King William I of Holland, the castle was sold to an alderman who then started to demolish the building, selling off parts of it piece by piece — from the roof tiles, to the wood paneling, to the doors and windows.
 Consequently, the castle fell into a state of ruin.

 There had been several attempts at restoration but they were thwarted by the Belgian Revolution and the World Wars.
 It wasn’t until 1977 that it was transferred to state ownership and restoration work began in earnest.
 The chapel and the small and large palaces, which originate from the 12th and 13th centuries are the parts that are preserved to this day.

 Vianden Castle is now an important historical monument in Europe.

 How to Get to Vianden Castle from Luxembourg City

-From the Luxembourg Central Train Station, take the train to Diekirch.
+From the Luxembourg Central Train Station, take the train to Ettelbruck.
 This journey will take approximately 47 minutes long.
-Once in Diekirch, take the 570 bus to Vianden and get off at the stop on the far side of the river, directly beneath Vianden Castle.
+Once in Ettelbruck, take the 570 bus to Vianden and get off at the stop on the far side of the river, directly beneath Vianden Castle.

 *As of 1st March 2020, all public transports in Luxembourg — including trains, trams, and buses — are free, making them the first country in the world with completely free public transportation!
 This is definitely my kind of country.